Navi Mumbai International Airport: Connectivity

-The airport will be connected with Navi Mumbai Metro Line 1 and the proposed Mumbai Metro Gold Line (Line 8).
+The airport will be connected with Navi Mumbai Metro Line 1 and the future Gold Line (Line 8) of the Mumbai Metro, which has been approved by the government.
+The airport has an interchange with the Port Line of the Mumbai Suburban Railway at the Targhar Railway station.
 The airport is also planned to be the terminal station of the proposed Mumbai–Hyderabad high-speed rail corridor.